How to Write a Letter of Interest (38 Samples and Examples)

 Body of the letter

-The body of the letter of interest outlines the skills and experiences that the company may find valuable.
+The body outlines the skills and experiences that the company may find valuable.
 It would help clarify what area you’re interested in pursuing within the company.

 These details can be broken down into the following elements: